 If you want to create a new assignment, start with filling out the title.
 Depending on your LMS, the title you set when creating the assignment in your LMS is already copied here.
 You can read more here on changing the name of the assignment in your LMS or in FeedbackFruits.

 To upload a video, drag and drop your desired video, or click choose video to search for it on your computer.
 If your desired video can be found online, copy and paste the link in the paste link field.
+If you want to use an online video, it is important to this video is publicly available.

 Click settings to expand the settings field.